martijndeb/haxe-linguistics/README.md

 ```

 # Roadmap #
+- *in progress* Boundary tokenization
+- *in progress* Concordance analysis
 - Support for n-grams
 - Language detection
-- Nested tokenization allowing tokens to have a parent and children.
+- *in progress* Nested tokenization allowing tokens to have a parent and children.
 (Opening doors for a Sentence or quotation token).
-- Applying tags to tokens and being able to filter them based on a token.
+- *in progress* Applying tags to tokens and being able to filter them based on a token.
 (This differs from classification, but a classification could be a tag).
-- Stemming of languages.
+- *in progress* Stemming of languages.
 (Porter stemmer would be sufficient).
 - Parts of speech tagging.
 (This would require stemming and POS dictionaries).
 - Wordnet support and for other languages alternatives to it